 The UNESCO World Heritage-listed historic area of Willemstad has a collection of landmarks.
 These sites accentuate the island's Dutch colonial past and its strategic maritime importance.

-From the colorful Handelskade to the unique Queen Emma Bridge, each location tells a part of Curacao's story.
+From the colorful Handelskade to the unique Queen Emma Bridge, every location tells a part of Curacao's story.
 Explore these locations to immerse yourself in the island'its wealthy legacy.

-Be mindful of lighting conditions for optimal photos, especially during sunrise and sunset.
+Be mindful of lighting conditions for optimal photos, especially during the beginning and end of the day.

-Punda, Otrobanda, Pietermaai, and Scharloo have well-preserved or restored examples of Dutch colonial architecture.
+Punda, Otrobanda, Pietermaai, and Scharloo have well-preserved or restored instances of Dutch colonial architecture.

-Mikvé Israel-Emanuel Synagogue, Fort Church (oldest church on island), and Cathedral of St. Ann are prominent.
+Mikvé Israel-Emanuel Synagogue, Fort Church (oldest church on island), and The cathedral of St. Ann are prominent.

 A sculpture of Pedro Luis Brion in Otrobanda and the Tula Monument (outside Willemstad) are important memorials.